 Published on in Health Tip of the Week

-It's time to start thinking about the flu — or perhaps to adjust your thinking.
-While everyone may be familiar with the influenza virus and how lousy it feels to be in bed with the flu, there are some myths about influenza and the influenza vaccine that persist year after year.
+Flu season is here again — and while everyone may be familiar with the influenza virus and how lousy it feels to be in bed with the flu, there are some myths about influenza and the influenza vaccine that persist year after year.

 Myth: The influenza vaccine doesn't work.